vlamai/notes/_articles/Lecture 03 - Database Storage (Part I).md

 This high-level design goal is like virtual memory, where there is a large address space and a place for the OS to bring in pages from disk.

-One way to achieve this virtual memory is by usingmmapto map the contents of a file in a process’ ad- dress space, which makes the OS responsible for moving pages back and forth between disk and memory.
+One way to achieve this virtual memory is by using mmapto map the contents of a file in a process’ ad- dress space, which makes the OS responsible for moving pages back and forth between disk and memory.
-Unfortunately, this means that ifmmaphits a page fault, the process will be blocked.
+Unfortunately, this means that if mmap hits a page fault, the process will be blocked.

-- You never want to usemmapin your DBMS if you need to write.
+- You never want to use mmap in your DBMS if you need to write.
 - The DBMS (almost) always wants to control things itself and can do a better job at it since it knows more about the data being accessed and the queries being processed.
 - The operating system is not your friend.